 As sisters they share an everlasting bond; as queens they can break each other’s hearts…

 When Katherine of Aragon is brought to the Tudor court as a young bride, the oldest princess, Margaret, takes her measure.
 With one look, each knows the other for a rival, an ally, a pawn, destined—with Margaret’s younger sister Mary—to a unique sisterhood.
 The three sisters will become the queens of England, Scotland, and France.

 United by family loyalties and affections, the three queens find themselves set against each other.
 Katherine commands an army against Margaret and kills her husband James IV of Scotland.
 But Margaret’s boy becomes heir to the Tudor throne when Katherine loses her son.

 Mary steals the widowed Margaret’s proposed husband, but when Mary is widowed it is her secret marriage for love that is the envy of the others.
 As they experience betrayals, dangers, loss, and passion, the three sisters find that the only constant in their perilous lives is their special bond, more powerful than any man, even a king.

-Philippa Gregory is the author of many bestselling novels, including The Other Boleyn Girl, and is a recognized authority on women’s history.
-Her work has been adapted for the screen in The Other Boleyn Girl.
+Philippa Gregory is the author of many New York Times bestselling novels, including The Other Boleyn Girl, and is a recognized authority on women’s history.
+Many of her works have been adapted for the screen including The Other Boleyn Girl.
 She graduated from the University of Sussex and received a PhD from the University of Edinburgh, where she is a Regent.
-She holds two honorary degrees from Teesside University and the University of Sussex.
+She holds honorary degrees from Teesside University and the University of Sussex.
 She is a fellow of the Universities of Sussex and Cardiff and was awarded the 2016 Harrogate Festival Award for Contribution to Historical Fiction.
-She welcomes visitors to her website, PhilippaGregory.com.
+She is an honorary research fellow at Birkbeck, University of London.
+She was awarded a CBE title for services to literature and charity in 2022.
+She welcomes visitors to her website PhilippaGregory.com.